-Highlights: Affectionate, Kind, Courageous
+Highlights: Loving, Kind, Courageous

 Nicknamed the DDB, this Mastiff breed is a perfect option for a family with older kids.
-Being a gregarious dog, they belong with people in a loving home.
+Being a sociable dog, they belong with people in a loving home.
 No matter what might be going on at home, they manage to remain calm and collected.